VivianePhilipps/marqLevAlgPaper/README.md

 It should be installed in a preliminary step.

-## Other R pacakges
+## Other R packages

-To run part of the R code, the 3 packages CInLPN, JM and lcmmMLA included in the repository as tarballs, should also be installed.
+To run part of the R code, the 3 packages CInLPN, JM and lcmmMLA (that rely on marqLevAlg) included in the repository as tarballs, should also be installed.

 ## R code